WebKit/WebKit-http/README.markdown

 ### Speeding up the build with distcc ###

 You can set the compiler while calling the configure script:
-    $ CC="distcc i586-pc-haiku-gcc" CXX="distcc i586-pc-haiku-g++" build-webkit ...
+    $ CC="distcc gcc-x86" CXX="distcc g++-x86" build-webkit ...

 It is a good idea to set the NUMBER_OF_PROCESSORS environment variable as well (this will be given to cmake through the -j option).
 If you don't set it, only the local CPUs will be counted, leading to a sub-optimal distcc distribution.

-distcc will look for a compiler named i586-pc-haiku-gcc.
-You'll need to adjust the path on the local machines and the slaves to get that pointing to the gcc4 version.
-On the local machine, the path must be set for all make invocation.
+distcc will look for a compiler named gcc-x86 and g++-x86.
+You'll need to adjust the path on the slaves to get that pointing to the gcc4 version (the gcc4 compiler is already visible under this name on the local machine and haiku slaves).
 CMake usually tries to resolve the compiler to an absolute path on the first time it is called, but this doesn't work when the compiler is called through distcc.